Back to Pilotfish Home

 Stepping Through Building an Interface in the eiConsole

-When you open the eiConsole, the first screen you see is the File Management screen.
-This is where the interface/route configuration files can be managed.
+When you open the eiConsole, the first screen is the File Management screen.
+This is where the interface route configuration files can be managed.
 PilotFish configurations are divided into two levels.
 A single connection between a Source and Target system is a route, and a collection of routes working together is an interface.
 In the File Management screen, existing interfaces are denoted by a green box icon and routes by a puzzle piece icon.
 Red indicates a configured interface and blue is an unconfigured interface.

-Step 2 – Build the Route
+Step 2 – Review Route Building Grid

 Healthcare Interface Listener and Receiver Defined in EMR Route

-Step 3 – Define the Source(s) and Target System(s)
+Step 3 – Define the Source and Target Systems

-The first thing to do when building a PilotFish route is to add however many Source and Target Systems are required.
-Click the Add Source icon and name your Source System(s) by filling in the bottom panel.
+When building a PilotFish route, the first step is to add however many Source and Target Systems are required.
+Click the Add Source icon and fill in the bottom panel with your Source System (s) name.
 For easy reference, you should name your systems for what they are supposed to represent.
-Click Add Target and name your Target System(s) following the same process.
+Then click Add Target and name your Target System(s) following the same process.

 HL7 Interface Source Defined in Message Route for Software

-Step 4 – Configure the Listeners and Processors (if needed)
+Step 4 – Configure the Listeners and Processors

 Click the Listener icon and select the Listener Tab.
 PilotFish retrieves data from the Source system using a component called a Listener.
 This component communicates with the Source system at highly configurable intervals, retrieves the data, and starts a PilotFish transaction.
 PilotFish comes pre-bundled with 40+ Listeners, capable of handling an extensive range of system types.
 Included are TCP/IP, Directory, HTTP Post, SOAP Web Services, etc.